Here I Go…part five – Optimal-For-Me. Or You. What’s That?

 Why?
 We need to give our brains a bit of rest!
 Our thoughts and mind need space and movement.
 I believe we have so much wisdom in our bodies; we just need to listen to it.

 I love doing this through walking while noticing sounds or smells or the nature or area around me.
 It doesn’t need to be a park or the wilderness; it can be an urban area.
 I have had some of my best walks through the area where I live.
-Read more about and do an aware, mindful walking practice here.

 The moment one definitely commits oneself, then providence moves, too.